Special Account Types

 Quick Answer

-Education plans (529 plans, Coverdell education savings accounts) grow tax-free for qualified expenses; custodial accounts (Uniform Transfers to Minors Act (UTMA), Uniform Gifts to Minors Act (UGMA)) are irrevocable gifts to a minor; Health Savings Accounts (HSAs) carry a triple tax advantage while Flexible Spending Accounts (FSAs) only shield contributions.
+Education plans (529 plans, Coverdell education savings accounts) grow tax-free for qualified expenses; custodial accounts (Uniform Transfers to Minors Act (UTMA), Uniform Gifts to Minors Act (UGMA)) are irrevocable gifts to a minor; Health Savings Accounts (HSAs) carry a triple tax advantage while Flexible Spending Accounts (FSAs) lack the growth leg (no investment component).

 The whole unit on one sheet: education savings, custodial accounts for minors, and health-related tax-advantaged accounts the exam loves to compare.